 St. Michael's offers a Core Extended Day program at both the Lower and Middle Schools, with the mission of providing a safe and nurturing environment for students after the regular school day is over.
-We place particular emphasis on encouraging positive peer socialization, promoting healthy study habits, and providing space for learning and exploration to continue into the afternoon with a focus on social-emotional learning.
+We place particular emphasis on encouraging positive peer socialization, promoting healthy study habits, and providing space for learning and exploration to with a focus on social-emotional learning.